SB-6284

 Enforcement Authority

 Exclusive enforcement by the Washington Attorney General under the Consumer Protection Act, chapter 19.86 RCW.
 The AG may bring an action in the name of the state or as parens patriae on behalf of state residents.
-Before commencing an action, the AG must provide 45 days' written notice of the alleged violation.
-For the first violation, the developer or deployer may cure within 60 days of receiving written notice.
-No private right of action is created; the statute expressly prohibits enforcement under RCW 19.86.090 and does not incorporate RCW 19.86.093.
-A rebuttable presumption of reasonable care applies to deployers who comply with the chapter.
-The government agency AI disclosure obligation in Section 11 is codified in Title 42 RCW and has no specified enforcement mechanism in the bill text.
+Before commencing an action, the AG must provide 45 days' written notice of the alleged violation to the deployer or developer.
+For the first violation, the developer or deployer may cure the noticed violation within 60 days of receiving written notice.
+No private right of action is available.
+The statute expressly prohibits enforcement under RCW 19.86.090 and does not incorporate RCW 19.86.093.

 Penalties